Ministry of Justice and Security

-The Ministry of Justice and Security (Ministerie van Justitie en Veiligheid; JenV) is the Dutch Ministry responsible for justice, imprisonment and public security.
-The Ministry was created in 1798 as the Department of Justice, before it became in 1876 the Ministry of Justice.
+The Ministry of Justice and Security (Ministerie van Justitie en Veiligheid; JenV) is the Dutch ministry responsible for justice, imprisonment and public security.
+The ministry was created in 1798 as the Department of Justice, before it became in 1876 the Ministry of Justice.
 In 2010, it took over the public safety duties from the Ministry of the Interior and Kingdom Relations and became Ministry of Security and Justice.
+In 2017 the ministry was renamed to Ministry of Justice and Security.

+On 1 March 2020, future prime minister of the Netherlands Dick Schoof became secretary-general of the Ministry of Justice and Security, the most senior non-political position within the ministry.
+In his role, he was involved in negotiations on asylum reform.
+Upon reaching the legal retirement age in March 2024, Schoof chose not to retire and was granted an exemption to continue working for three more years; however, that year he became prime minister.

-In 2017 the Ministry was renamed to Ministry of Justice and Security.
-The Ministry is headed by the Minister of Justice and Security, Dilan Yeṣilgöz-Zegerius (VVD) since 10 January 2022.
+The ministry is headed by the Minister of Justice and Security, Foort van Oosten (VVD) since 5 September 2025.

 Responsibilities

-The Ministry has the legal tasks of:
+The ministry has the legal tasks of: